 Location: 38 Norcross Circle, North Conway, NH 03860

 You’ll find the Conway Scenic Railroad where New Hampshire and Maine meet in the magnificent White Mountain.
 Small dogs (under 20 pounds) are welcome on the pet friendly train rides are available from mid-April until December 31st, and you can choose from two routes.

-Valley Train – This route travels historic rail routes with vintage passenger cars, most dating from the 1920s.
+Valley Train – Follow historic rail routes in vintage passenger cars, most dating from the 1920s.
 Starting at the 1874 train station in North Conway Village, you can take a round-trip ride to either Conway (11 miles / 55 minutes) or Bartlett (21 miles / 105 minutes).

 Notch Train – This route winds through the mountains for the most dramatic scenery and allows for a layover at Crawford Station where you can enjoy short nature walks or talks.

 Both trains have an onboard snack bar that offers a limited selection sandwiches, snacks, and drinks for sale.
 You can also pre-order box lunches when you make your reservation.

 Pet Policy: Well-behaved dogs can travel in Coach on any train, provided they wear a leash or ride in a carrier.